ictunion/main-website-public/content/statutes/index.en.md

 1. Every member must pay a membership fee of 1% of their net monthly earnings or other income, but not more than the amount set by the Organization Members’ Meeting.
 2. A self-employed person must pay a membership fee regularly, monthly, properly and on time, which is 1% of his income tax base, but at least CZK 200 and at most in the amount set by the Organization Members’ Meeting.
 3. The Organization allows members to pay a solidarity membership fee, up to twice the maximum amount of the regular membership fee set by the Organization Members’ Meeting.
 This contribution does not allow members to draw any benefits compared to members paying a regular membership fee.
+4. The Organization allows members to pay reduced membership fee which is 25 CZK.
+The reduced fee can only be paid in case the member has ceased gainful employment for a serious reason, such as
+    1. studying,
+    2. care for a close person,
+    3. taking maternity or parental leave,
+    4. long-term temporary incapacity for work,
+    5. insolvency (personal bankruptcy).

 #### XIV.
 FINAL PROVISION

-These Statutes were approved by the Members’ Meeting on November 25th, 2023, with effect from their approval.
+These Statutes were approved by the Members’ Meeting on June 15th, 2024, with effect from their approval.